Last updated on November 15th, 2022 at 09:02 am

 For each new share class, you should insert the nominal value in the square brackets provided.

 Article 2 sets out the definitions that will apply throughout the new articles – the main purpose behind this is to reduce repetition within the body of the articles, making them shorter and easier to read.
-In addition, as it gives specific meanings to particular terms used in the articles, it also avoids ambiguity and makes it clear that those terms are intended to include matters which they might otherwise be found not to cover (or vice versa).
 Unless expressly defined, the courts will interpret non-technical terms in accordance with their ordinary and natural meaning, or the meaning which can be inferred by the words that the parties chose to use in the articles.
-Extrinsic expert evidence may be necessary to interpret technical terms not defined in the articles themselves.

 Article 3 (Rights attaching to shares)